Planner

 Plan review works like code review, but it happens before the code exists.

-Reviewers can leave comments pinned to a specific section of the plan, such as a particular file, step in the change sequence, or open question, instead of leaving a single general comment on the whole plan.
-This keeps feedback attached to the exact part of the plan it applies to, even as the plan is revised.
+Comments are pinned to a specific section of the plan, such as a particular file, a step in the change sequence, or an open question, instead of landing as one general comment on the whole plan.
+Feedback stays attached to the part of the plan it applies to, even as the plan is revised.

 Plans can include Mermaid diagrams to describe flows, sequencing, or architecture changes.
-These are rendered inline in the plan view, so reviewers can follow the diagram alongside the written plan rather than reading raw diagram syntax.
+These render inline in the plan view, so reviewers follow the diagram alongside the written plan rather than reading raw diagram syntax.